 Pray: Invite the Lord into your heart and ask him for the grace and strength to cast out what does not belong.

 Serve: How can you help someone clean up a part of their life?

-Pastoral Note: The 3rd, 4th, and 5th Sundays of Lent provide an option for using the “Year A” readings at Mass for the RCIA (Rite of Christian Initiation of Adults) process.
-At the Cathedral this year, we will be using Year A during these weeks for this very reason – but for those who follow the usual cycle (this year it is “Year B”) the reflection is offered below.
+Pastoral Note: The 3rd, 4th, and 5th Sundays of Lent provide an option for using the “Year A” readings at Mass for the RCIA (Rite of Christian Initiation of Adults) process, but for those who follow the usual cycle (this year it is “Year B”) the reflection is offered below.